What is coaching?

 - Will never be judged nor criticised

 - Will not be told what to do

 Each session will be for a duration agreed prior to the commencement of the session.
-The most common duration of a session is either 1 hour or 1.5 hours, however, if a Coachee is relatively experienced with coaching and the GROW model, sessions could be as short as 30 or 45 minutes.
+The most common duration of a session is either 60 or 90 minutes.
 The Coach will manage the timing of the session and ensure you gain full value from the session.

 Who else will know what has been discussed?

 A coaching session is completely confidential.
-Only in extreme circumstances, and it is a legal requirement, will this confidence be breached.
-Examples include where you intend to cause harm to yourself or others or carry out a criminal act.
+Only in extreme circumstances, and where it is a legal requirement, will this confidence be breached.
+Examples include where you intend to cause harm to yourself or others, or intend carry out a criminal act.

 What does the Coach need from me during a session?

 To make sure that your time is being well spent with your Coach you are expected to come to the session fully prepared to discuss what actions you have completed since your last session and with a goal or aspiration in mind that you would like to work towards during the session.